Best Retail Cover Letter Examples and Writing Tips

 Strategize the first paragraph

 The first paragraph of the cover letter should leave the employer or hiring manager feeling impressed.
 Using previous work experiences or defining experiences that make the candidate "unique" can be a great way to do this.
-If the job candidate has any type of career accomplishments, the first paragraph will be the place to reference them.
+If the job candidate has any career accomplishments, the first paragraph will be the place to reference them.
 By doing this, it encourages the hiring manager to read the resume of the retail associate and potentially offer the candidate a job interview.

 Have questions in the second paragraph